12 Apostles and their Characteristics

-James is generally identified with James the Little or the Less, the brother of Joseph and son of Mary, MAT 27:56; MAR 15:40.
+James is generally identified as James the Little or the Less, the brother of Joseph and son of Mary.
 In each list of the apostles, he is mentioned in the ninth position.

-He is said to be the brother of Jude, JUD 1:1.
+He is said to be the brother of Jude.

 We know very little of his background except that some teach that he was known for his quietness and humility.

 Perhaps the type of individual who doesn’t stand out in a crowd but is always faithful.

 Thaddeus (also known as Judas, son of James and Lebbaeus)

 Judas, surnamed Thaddeus, was also called Judas the Zealot and was a very enthusiastic and intense individual, MAT 10:3.
 The only incident recorded of Judas is in JOH 14:22, where during Christ’s address to the disciples after the last supper he put the question, JOH 14:22-25 “Judas (not Iscariot) said to Him,

 ‘Lord, what then has happened that You are going to disclose Yourself to us, and not to the world?’